deeprest/sagaGitlabMirror/Design.md

 bouncy grenade spread shot = spammy mess, hope for the best well-projected enemy shots at long intervals, low health = higher rewards for skill

+# Decide
+walljumping while auto-wallsliding
+NEW shield on back? press down to use shield? gameplay layers, doors one-way platforms

 ## player perspective (what does the player need to remember)